W34K3D/W34K3D/Python Documentation.md

 variable = 5/2
 ```

-When you use the + addition operator with string values the two strings are joined together.
+When you use the + addition operator with string values the two strings are
+joined together.
-This is known as **concatenation**.
+&nbsp; This is known as **concatenation**.

 ```py
 a = "basket"